[?] Subscribe To This Site

 According to Donald Castell, M.D., professor of medicine at the University of Pennsylvania School of Medicine, although some people may be born anatomically more vulnerable to heartburn, most often the predisposing culprit is your dietary pattern.
 He blames diet greatly for both bringing on and aggravating heartburn.

-Indigestion Causes and Symptoms, also discussing the role of digestive enzymes and stomach acid.
+Much more is said about digestion in Indigestion Causes and Symptoms, where I discuss the role of digestive enzymes and stomach acid.

 Foods That Cause Heartburn